3 Leading Job Sectors in West Virginia With Great Outlooks

 - By 2022, more than 40,600 new jobs could be created across all industries in West Virginia—an increase of about 8.6 percent from 2012.**

 - West Virginia is home to multiple metropolitan areas that continue to thrive.
-For example, the Charleston metro area has a population of more than 300,000 residents.*** The Morgantown metro area grew by over 22 percent (to about 136,000 residents) between 2000 and 2013.**** And the Greater Huntington metro area experienced growth of about 26.7 percent over that same period, resulting in a population of over 365,400 people.†
+For example, the Charleston metro area has a population of more than 300,000 residents.*** More than 262,800 people call the Morgantown metro area home.**** And the Greater Huntington metro area has grown to a population of over 361,500 residents.†

 So how can you take advantage of the possibilities being generated?
 Start by exploring a few of West Virginia's top occupational sectors, which include: